JohnSnowLabs/spark-nlp/docs/en/ocr_pipeline_components.md

 Next section describes the estimators for OCR

-## TesseractOCR
+## ImageToText

-`TesseractOCR` runs Tesseract OCR for input image, return recognized text to _outputCol_ and positions with font size to 'positionsCol' column.
+`ImageToText` runs OCR for input image, return recognized text to _outputCol_ and positions with font size to 'positionsCol' column.